/ 10 min read

 Brand popularity, sentiment, and online reviews

-It’s essential to take all factors into consideration when deciding on the value of your company, yet aim to remain objective.
-Once you’ve got a number, consider double-checking it with a broker.
-Which leads us to our next point.
+It’s essential to take all factors into consideration when deciding on the value of your small business, but aim to remain objective.
+Once you’ve got a number, consider double-checking it with financial advisors, brokers, or other entrepreneurs and experts in your field.

-Finding a broker can be a long and exhausting process.
-You'll need an expert broker who will consider every factor and come up with a fair price for your company.
-Your business network should be a good source to find a good, certified broker.
-However, before choosing one, check their track record and stick to standard pricing terms.
+Finding a good broker in your industry can be a long and exhausting process.
+You'll need an expert broker who will consider every factor and come up with a fair price for your company — not too high, and not too low.
+Your business network can be a good source to find a good, certified broker.
+However, before choosing a broker, check their track record.

 Brokers will also ask to see the detailed documents and plans that you gathered in preparation for the sale.
 This helps them match you with a buyer that’s interested in your business.